 Welcome to Year 5

-Our topic for this term is EGYPT and the MAYANS
+Our topic for this term is EVERYONE WANTS TO RULE THE WORLD

 TRIPS / VISITS OR SPECIAL THINGS HAPPENING THIS TERM:

 Homework tasks are deliberately quite open so that children can decide how to complete them and encourage creativity.
 The most important part of doing formal homework is for your child to learn how to organise some of their learning at home on a regular basis; finding places to go for information-the library, the internet, books and getting help and ideas from people in the family on creative project.

 The weekly Homework tasks are set on Thursday and should be returned by the following Tuesday unless specified in the task.

 - Reading every night and recording in reading diary